Oyl-Wallet/oyl-sdk/README.md

 $ yarn link
 ```

-If you want the program to be isolated to only this enviornment use the local script provided to you like this:
+If you want the program to be isolated to only this environment use the local script provided to you like this:

 ```sh
 $ yarn oyl --help